ihumphrey/Xi-cam/docs/source/gui-plugin.md

 ### GUI Layouts

 The GUILayout class represents a layout of widgets to use in a GUIPlugin stage.
-The main window in Xi-cam is organized in a 3 x 3 grid.
+The main window in Xi-CAM is organized in a 3 x 3 grid.
 These cells in the grid are named according to their positions in the grid: center, top, bottom, left, lefttop, leftbottom, right, righttop, rightbottom.